 OK so people keep waffling on about the Raspberry Pi.
 They say it’s sold 4 million units, is being used to teach real kids in real classrooms, has a load of free resources and a World wide fan base but what’s so great about all that?
 According to the respected Fox News entertainment network it “can’t even play World of Warcraft”.

-Here I take a look at the Raspberry Pi and explain why it sucks.
+Here I take a look at the Raspberry Pi and explain why the Raspberry Pi sucks.
 Bad.

 It costs £30. £30!
 Do they think we are made of money? £30 will buy you almost exactly 30 things from a £1 shop.
 30!
 If people realised just how big 30 is they wouldn’t be so smug about buying a computer for that amount of money.
 Ok so the Pi fan boys will say “but a 700MHz computer once cost £700” but this is 2014 people not 2004.
 For £30 I expect a 700MHz PC, a desk, a chair and a 42 inch monitor.

 On top of the £30 you need extra stuff like a keyboard, mouse and SD card.
 That’s another £15.
 Throw in a £1 HDMI cable and you are looking at £150+ straight away.
 Let’s round up and call it £200.
 That’s not much change out of £250.